nick-hill-dev/tiny-ace-php/README.md

 ## License

-The WebSocket Relay client was written by Nick Hill and is released under the MIT license.
+The Azure Email API client was written by Nick Hill and is released under the MIT license.
 See LICENSE for more information.